directus-labs/agency-os/README.md

 # 🚢 Deployment

-## Deploying Nuxt Front End
+## **Deploying Nuxt - Frontend**

-Please check the official [Nuxt Deployment Documentation](https://nuxt.com/docs/getting-started/deployment).
+Please check the official [Nuxt Deployment Documentation](https://nuxt.com/docs/getting-started/deployment) for the supported providers.
+Here’s a few of the more popular hosts that work well with Nuxt.

 ### One Click Options